rohitkrai03/pills/README.md

+### 2. Second

-#### 2. The second part of Pills consist of five column layout with division of page in mind.
+The second part of Pills consist of five column layout with division of page in mind.
 If you want to strech the column to whole page, just use `whole` along with `column`

 ```html
     <div class='row'>